Academic Common Market

-Maryland leaders receive the SREB Fact Book on Higher Education, as well as Maryland: Featured Facts From the SREB Fact Book on Higher Education and the annual SREB-State Data Exchange tables.
+Maryland leaders receive the SREB Fact Book on Higher Education and Maryland: Featured Facts From the SREB Fact Book on Higher Education.

-Maryland participating agency and SREB-State Data Exchange Coordinator: Jon Enriquez, Maryland Higher Education Commission
+Maryland participating agency and SREB-State Data Exchange Coordinator: Barbara Schmertz, Maryland Higher Education Commission

 Council on Collegiate Education for Nursing

 Helps expand and strengthen schools of nursing to reduce the critical shortage of nurse educators needed to educate the nation’s registered nurses.
 The Council surveys institutions for nursing education trends and shares online graduate nursing courses.

 As of November 2018, two Maryland institutions are members, listed here with their representatives to the Council:

 The Johns Hopkins University: Patricia M. Davidson, Dean